Man found dead at West Rock Ridge State Park: DEEP

 NEW HAVEN, Conn. — A man was found dead in West Rock Ridge State Park in New Haven on Friday evening.

-DEEP officials said police went to the park at 5:59 p.m., to respond to a Hamden police report of a fall victim.
-After a search, a 25-year-old male was found and declared dead on the scene.
+Officials at the Department of Energy and Environmental Protection (DEEP) said police went to the park just before 6 p.m. to respond to a Hamden police report of a fall victim.
+After a search, a 25-year-old man was found and declared dead on the scene.

 Environmental Conservation police are investigating.